 Roof replacement can only be performed with the approval of SHPO.
-Repair of minor roof and wall leaks prior to insulating attics or walls, provided repairs closely resemble existing surface composite remain exempt from SHPO approval.
+Repair of minor roof and wall leaks prior to insulating attics or walls, provided repairs closely resemble existing surface composite remain exempt from SHPO approval if the home is more than 50 years old.